 Some volunteer programs have recommenced.
 Registered Volunteers should speak to their program coordinator for specific information regarding their program or contact Lynne at email@example.com for information regarding new Volunteer roles.

-Our waste and bin collection and recycling services will continue as normal.
+Our waste and bin collection and recycling services continue as normal.

 The Lynton Green Waste Facility will be open on its scheduled open days every first, third and fifth Saturday of the Month.
-In line with State and Federal requirements and to ensure the safety of our community and staff we will open the facility to 10 people at a time and a 2 person per car limit.
-Please remember to follow social distancing rules of 1.5 metres and hygiene practices and be aware that we will only accept payment by EFTPOS (no cash).
+Please remember to follow social distancing rules of 1.5 metres and hygiene practices and be aware that EFTPOS is the preferred option for payment.
 Thank you for patience and understanding as we work to slow the spread of COVID-19.

 To view the calendar click here.

 All outdoor playgrounds, exercise equipment and skate parks are open for play we encourage all visitors to our playgrounds to practice social distancing and good hygiene.

-Drinking fountains and outdoor barbecues in our reserves and parks have been temporarily closed for your safety.
+Drinking fountains and outdoor barbecues in our reserves and parks are open and operating.

 We still encourage going to daily walks through our reserves and parks while practicing social distancing.
 View our trails here.